-Also, from the results, the gross capital formation has a negative sign and hence improves economic growth towards equilibrium by -0.539062.
-This adjustment in the short run is significant with absolute t-value of approximately 2.39454, even though the magnitude of the coefficient is small.
+Also, from the results, the gross capital formation has a negative sign and hence improve economic growth towards equilibrium by -0.539062.
+This adjustment in the short run is significant with absolute t-value of approximately 2.39454even though the magnitude of the coefficient is small.